Our Writers

 Lin Marsh trained at Trinity College of Music and London University, later gaining an MA in Performance Arts at Middlesex University, and has worked extensively in music education across all sectors.
 As a composer she has written for BBC children’s programmes, both television and radio, and has a particular focus on music theatre.
 June 2014 saw the premiere of Wild Swans which was commissioned and performed by the Hallé orchestra and Children’s Chorus.

-As a voice specialist, Lin runs workshops and courses throughout the country and abroad, and was one of the National Advocates for the Sing Up programme as well as adjudicating and conducting vocal festivals.
-She is currently working as a World Voice Trainer for the British Council in Lebanon and Cyprus.
+As a voice specialist, Lin runs workshops and courses throughout the country and abroad, and she is currently working as a World Voice Trainer for the British Council in Lebanon and Cyprus.

 Since the mid 1980s, Noel and Tricia Richards have been known as writers of contemporary Christian worship songs, which have found their way into regular use in churches throughout the UK and beyond.
 Perhaps their best known composition is 'All Heaven Declares'.
 They currently have 17 songs that feature in the UK CCLI top 500, Church Copyright listing.
 In 2010, they relocated to Palma de Mallorca, Spain and so began a new direction for their music and songwriting.